 Benjamin Radford is deputy editor of Skeptical Inquirer science magazine and a Research Fellow with the non-profit educational organization the Committee for Skeptical Inquiry.
-He has written hundreds of articles on a wide variety of topics, including urban legends, the paranormal, critical thinking, and media literacy.
+He has written over a thousand articles on a wide variety of topics, including urban legends, the paranormal, critical thinking, and media literacy.

 He is author of six books: Hoaxes, Myths, and Manias: Why We Need Critical Thinking (with sociologist Robert E. Bartholomew); Media Mythmakers: How Journalists, Activists, and Advertisers Mislead Us, examining the ways in which deception is used in various media to influence decisionmaking and public policy; Lake Monster Mysteries: Investigating the World’s Most Elusive Creatures (with Joe Nickell), a scientific examination of lake monsters around the world; Scientific Paranormal Investigation: How to Solve Unexplained Mysteries; Tracking the Chupacabra: The Vampire Beast in Fact, Fiction, and Folklore and The Martians Have Landed!
 A History of Media-Driven Panics and Hoaxes (with Bob Bartholomew, 2011).

-He graduated magna cum laude with a bachelors degree in psychology from the University of New Mexico and is currently enrolled in a masters program in education, focusing on communicating science to the public.
+He graduated magna cum laude with a bachelors degree in psychology from the University of New Mexico and completed a masters degree in education from the University of Buffalo.
 He is a member of the Phi Beta Kappa Society, the American Folklore Society, the British Columbia Scientific Cryptozoology Club and the American College of Forensic Examiners International, among other organizations.

 Radford is a regular columnist for LiveScience.com, Discovery News, Skeptical Inquirer magazine, and the Skeptical Briefs newsletter.
 Radford created Playing Gods: The Board Game of Divine Domination, the world’s first satirical board game of religious warfare.
 He has also made two short films: Clicker Clatter (2007), and Sirens (2009).